dimroc/ga-ruby-on-rails-for-devs/class/10-rspec-refactor.md

 [RSpec](http://relishapp.com/rspec) is a Behaviour-Driven Development tool for Ruby programmers.
 BDD is an approach to software development that combines Test-Driven Development, Domain Driven Design, and Acceptance Test-Driven Planning.
 RSpec helps you do the TDD part of that equation, focusing on the documentation and design aspects of TDD.

+RSpec lets you focus on testing vs. theorizing about testing.

 Gemfile
 -------